rjkviegas/skills-workshops/week-2/domain_modelling/README.md

 ## Why diagram a domain model?

-* Designing the domain model by writing code is much slower than doing it by diagramming.
-If you diagram, you'll find problems in the domain model without needing to write any code.
-The more problems you fix in your domain model on paper, the faster you'll be able to create a well architected program.

 * If a programmer tried to implement the coin flipping program using the domain model above, they'd probably discover that it's a bad model.
 For example, where does the score printing logic go?
 Is it really the responsibility of HeadCount to flip the coin?

-* Instead of trying to code their way out of trouble, the programmer could redesign the domain model on paper, then go back to writing code.
+* Designing the domain model by writing code is much slower than doing it by diagramming.
+If the programmer had diagrammed, they may have found the problems above.
+They would have saved time.

 ## What does a domain model diagram include?